 There are many different types of fat, from the polyunsaturated fats in olive oil to the saturated fats in red meat.
 They all contribute to triglyceride levels in the body but do so in different ways.

 When a person eats more calories than their body needs, it stores these extra calories in the form of triglyceride fats.
 When the body needs more energy at a later stage, it consumes these fats.

-Triglycerides are important for health, but high levels of triglycerides in the body can lead to conditions such as heart disease, which is the leading cause of death in the United States.
-Taking steps to lower triglyceride levels and reduce other risk factors can decrease a person's chances of developing heart disease.
+Triglycerides are important for health, but high levels increase the risk of heart disease, which is the leading cause of death in the United States.
+Lowering triglyceride levels and reducing other risk factors can decrease a person's likelihood of developing heart disease.

 Solid fats come from meat, full-fat dairy products, and some tropical oils, such as coconut and palm oil.
 These foods contain trans fats and saturated fats.

 Trans fats and saturated fats raise triglyceride levels, so people should try to replace them wherever possible.

-Animal products, such as lean meats, skinned poultry, fat-free or low-fat dairy, and seafood are also good options.
+Animal products, such as lean meats, skinned poultry, fat-free or low-fat dairy, and seafood, are also good options.

-For dessert, opt for fresh or frozen blueberries, blackberries, or raspberries instead of sugary baked goods can reduce sugar cravings while also lowering overall carb intake.
+For dessert, opt for fresh or frozen blueberries, blackberries, or raspberries instead of sugary baked goods.
+These fruits can reduce sugar cravings while also providing healthful carbohydrates.